magarittenguyen/ST558_Project3_GroupF/ST558-Project-3.md

 is to predict the number of shares.
 This will be our response variable.
 We will create four models each using 5-fold cross-validation.

-Two models (first linear and random forest) will be multiple linear regression models, one will be a random forest model and the final model will be a boosted tree model.
+Two models will be multiple linear regression models, one will be a random forest model and the final model will be a boosted tree model.
+We will then compare the models and declare a winner based on the model with the lowest (root mean squared error) rmse.

+We firstly give a brief explanation of a linear regression model.

 A Linear regression model is a supervised learning technique that is used to predict the value of a variable based on the value of other